Ruth Crawford Seeger: Chicago

 Crawford moved to Chicago in 1921, where she enrolled at the American Conservatory of Music.
 She initially planned to stay for a single year, long enough to earn a teaching certificate.
 In Chicago, she attended symphony and opera performances for the first time, as well as recitals by eminent pianists including Sergei Rachmaninoff and Arthur Rubinstein.
 She studied piano with Heniot Levy and Louise Robyn at the conservatory, though her focus quickly shifted from piano performance to composition.
 During her second year at the conservatory, she began composition and music theory studies with Adolf Weidig and wrote several early works, including a Nocturne for Violin and Piano (1923) and a set of theme and variations for piano (1923).
 Clara Crawford moved to Chicago to live with her daughter in 1923.
 The next year, Ruth received her bachelor's degree and subsequently enrolled in the American Conservatory's master's degree program.

 While Crawford continued to study theory and composition with Weidig through 1929, in 1924 she also began private piano lessons with Djane Lavoie-Herz.
 One of the most prestigious piano teachers in Chicago at the time, Herz had a profound impact on Crawford's intellectual and musical life.
 Herz sparked Crawford's interest in Theosophy and the Theosophy-influenced music of Russian composer Alexander Scriabin, and introduced her pupil to an influential community of artists and thinkers including Dane Rudhyar and Henry Cowell.
 During this time, Crawford also met poet Carl Sandburg, whose writings she would eventually set to music.
-In 1925, she composed “The Adventures of Tom Thumb,” an experiment which combined spoken word with music.
+In 1925, she composed "The Adventures of Tom Thumb," an experiment which combined spoken word with music.

 New York City and travels in Europe

 Crawford spent the summer of 1929 at the MacDowell Colony in Peterborough, New Hampshire, on a scholarship, where she began a friendship with fellow composer Marion Bauer and began work on her Five Songs set to poems by Sandburg.
 Crawford moved into the New York City home of music patron Blanche Walton and began studying composition with Charles Seeger that autumn.

 In 1930, Crawford became the first female composer to receive a Guggenheim Fellowship; she used the grant money to travel to Berlin and Paris.
-She inquired about a renewal of her fellowship several times over the course of the next year, which was ultimately refused.
+She inquired about a renewal of her fellowship several times over the course of the next year, but this was ultimately refused.
 During that time, she interviewed Emil Hertzka to discuss publishing her music, but he said that "it would be particularly hard for a woman to get anything published".
 Crawford subsequently travelled to Vienna and Budapest to meet with Alban Berg and Béla Bartók in order to discuss her music and gain support for publication.
 Though surrounded by exponents of German modernism, she chose to study and compose alone.
 Charles Seeger's ideas, communicated to her by letter, were crucial to the development of her style and selections.